 This process is repeated sequentially until the present time, at which the number of infected crew members is counted.
-Due to the very high probability of zero infected crew members, the simulation is repeated one million times for each vessel.
+Due to the very high probability of zero infected crew members, the simulation is repeated half a million times for each vessel.
 This results in a distribution, or histogram, showing the likelihood of different outcomes, i.e. the number of infected crew members.
 The very large number of simulations with zero infected crew is beyond the axis range of the plot and is therefore not shown.

 Vessels and their estimated comparative risk are then visualised in Starboard and updated on a daily basis.

 Currently we include all commercial (cargo/tanker) vessels within the vicinity of Aotearoa New Zealand.
 We do not currently consider crew change information, which would provide additional input to improve risk assessment.
 We intend to incorporate these additional features as the data become available.

 |Incidence of SARS-CoV-2 infection||Variable||Based on daily incidence rates from Johns Hopkins University 7, adjusted for under-estimation by using a 10-fold difference between reported cases and infections 2, 8|

 |Percent of infections that are asymptomatic||29%||See 2, 9|